Trainline homepage

 2. National Trust Easter Egg Hunts

 • When?
-26th March 2025 onwards
+14th March 2026 onwards

 • Where?
 Various locations in England, Wales and Northern Ireland

-There are Easter egg trails across many National Trust properties in March and April.
+There are Easter egg trails across many National Trust sites in March and April.
 Explore historic locations while taking part in activities like dress-up sessions, egg-citing games and puppet shows.
 Complete the trail and you’ll be rewarded with a prize!
 You'll find participating National Trust locations across the UK, so you can choose which one you want to explore this Easter.

 • How to get there: Check to see if you can take the train to a nearby location for an environmentally friendly way to travel this Easter.